OpenRefine/openrefine.org/docs/technical-reference/writing-extensions.md

     );
 ```

-You can specify one or more files for registration, and their paths are relative to the `module` subdirectory of your extension.
+You can specify one or more files for registration, and their paths are relative to the `module` sub-directory of your extension.
 They are included in the order listed.

 Javascript Bundling: Note that `project.vt` belongs to the core module and is thus under the control of the core module's [controller.js file](http://github.com/OpenRefine/OpenRefine/blob/master/main/webapp/modules/core/MOD-INF/controller.js).
 The Javascript files to be included in `project.vt` are by default bundled together for performance.
 When debugging, you can prevent this bundling behavior by setting `bundle` to `false` near the top of that `controller.js` file.
 (If you have commit access to this code base, be sure not to check that change in.)